RoadmapStudios/commercebird/readme.txt

 == Q: Where can I see the documentation and contact support?
 A: Please visit the [Support site](https://support.commercebird.com) to read the docs and open support ticket

-== Q: How can I contribute as a developer?
-A: Please fork the repository first on [Github](https://github.com/RoadmapStudios/commercebird) and then create a PR.

 == Installation ==

 **To install CommerceBird, follow these steps:**